 One of the key aspects of sales reps in CallPage is to consider the ‘decision-making power’.

 Key decision makers are usually VPs or Heads of Marketing or Sales.
 Of course, C-suite employees might never use a tool directly or wouldn’t even install it.

 Instead, they will hand it over to one of their associates/managers in the Marketing or sales team who would eventually execute it.

-Their job is to make sure that the solution will help generate a surplus of hot leads and results in more sales.
+Their job is to make sure that the solution will help generate a surplus of hot leads and result in more sales.

-There are influencers in various departments, ranging from HR to IT, on an average there are 3.1 to 4.6 groups in organizations that influence the end decision.
+There are influencers in various departments, ranging from HR to IT, on average, there are 3.1 to 4.6 groups in organizations that influence the end decision.

 Decision-makers and influencers may take different roles in different sectors.

 A good sales rep is able to define them fast and find ways on how to break through gatekeepers to reach those who will influence a decision and eventually approve the purchase.

 Identify the company structure in your sales process at the initial stage, and analyze who has the most decision-making power, and who might influence a decision-maker.